NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/manual/traces/index.md

 ```

 Let's switch hats.
-Image that our app is a service that we send a request to.
+Image that our Python application is a remote service that we send a request to.
-In this scenario, the remote service must recognize that the incoming request is part of an ongoing trace.
+In this scenario, the service must recognize that the incoming request is part of an ongoing trace.
-To simulate this, let's add the `start_as_current_span` decorator to the `/users` endpoint.
+To simulate this, let's add the `start_as_current_span` decorator to the `/users` endpoint of the application.
-We'll use curl shown above to construct a request with a fictional tracing header, which is then send to application.
+Use the `curl` command shown above to send a request with a fictional tracing header to the application.
-Let's examine the generated spans.
-The output reveals that the tracer created a span with a random `trace_id` and no `parent_id`.
+If you look at output, you will notice that the tracer generated a span with a random `trace_id` and no `parent_id`.
+But this is not the behaviour what we want!
+Recall that `start_as_current_span` instantiates spans based on the current context of the tracer.
+Apparently, the local context doesn't include information about the traceparent header in inbound requests.

 ```py { title="app.py" }
 from opentelemetry import context